Simon125q/TicTacToe_AI/README.md

 4. Run `python tictactoe.py` to start the game.

 ## Lessons Learned
-This project was instrumental in enhancing my understanding of Python and game development.
-Implementing the minimax algorithm deepened my knowledge of AI and game theory
+This project enhanced my understanding of Python.
+Implementing the minimax algorithm deepened my knowledge of AI and more advanced algorithms